Welcome to Thriving-Baby-Boomers – A Whole person approach to wellness

 There are many things of course that hold a relationship.
 Balance is key.
 Vision is key.
 Great communication is key… (Raven – 35 yrs)

-I heard on the radio to only send 2 texts a day that stimulate your partner’s interest so he/she looks forward to seeing you.
+I heard on the radio to only send 2 texts a day that stimulates your partner’s interest so he/she looks forward to seeing you.
 For example, “remind me to tell you what happened when I was at yoga class!”
 OR “let’s talk about this vacation idea I have!”
 (Cara – not in a relationship)

 See my essay on communication here.